Md-Arif-Hasan/Demonstrate-understanding-of-REST-conventions/README.md

 # Demonstrate understanding of REST conventions

-Frontend part of the coding challange
+Backend part of the coding challange

 # Simple Stories List Page